doc-ar/golang-projects/TicTacToe/README.md

 # How to play

 Clone this repository anywhere in your machine. `cd` into the `TicTacToe` directory.
-You can either run the code directory or build and run it.
+You can either run the code directly or build and run it.

 ```
 go run .main.go